mehwaffle10/Waffle_Balance/README.md

 ### Wood Structure Damage
 - Arrows do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
+	- wood doors = 7 hearts
+	- platforms  = 5 hearts
-- Swords do half damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
+- Swords do 43.75% damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
-- Do the math:
-	- wood shops have 4 health
+    - wood doors = 11 jabs
+    - platforms  = 12 jabs
+    - ladders    = 5  jabs
-	- storages have 10 health
+	- wood shops = 10 jabs
+    - quarry     = 19 jabs
-	- tunnels have 16 health
+	- tunnels    = 37 jabs
-	- wood doors have 7 health
-	- platforms have 5 health

 ### Explosives
 - Ignore no build zones, allowing them to destroy backwall in the flag room and behind shops